 Common Injuries Motorcyclists Suffer in Accidents Involving Speeding

 When a motorcycle and larger vehicle collide, the biker is likely to suffer more serious physical harm than the occupants of the car.
 The rider can be ejected from their motorcycle and get run over by a car or land on a sharp object, causing a penetrating injury.
 Many victims die at the scene from the trauma they experienced in the crash.
 Others end up with permanent disabilities or impairments limiting their functional capacity.

 The most common injuries motorcycle accidents can cause are:

 If you require future medical treatment long after your case ends, you’ll need the compensation to pay for it so that nothing comes out of your own pocket.
-DeMayo Law Offices, LLP can investigate and find the evidence to prove whether the other motorist caused the collision that hurt you.
+DeMayo Law Offices can investigate and find the evidence to prove whether the other motorist caused the collision that hurt you.

 The at-fault (or liable) driver should be held liable for their negligent or reckless actions.

 Compensation You Might Be Entitled to Recover

 If another driver caused the accident, you could pursue a settlement from their insurance company.